 - Several Burnout games display "Have you seen..." messages on the loading screens, giving you a sneak peek at upcoming levels and cars.
 Of course, it keeps doing it regardless of whether you have seen it or not.

-- This is notably averted in the latest entry, Burnout Paradise, due to the fact that it streams (except for when you restart races, in which case only the Paradise City/Big Surf Island logo on an asphalt road is seen)
+- This is notably averted in Burnout Paradise, due to the fact that it streams (except for when you restart races, in which case only the Paradise City/Big Surf Island logo on an asphalt road is seen).

 - Need for Speed: Hot Pursuit also displays tips alongside information of the event/match such as players on the speedwall or starting line-up and teams they're on respectively.